Wildfire season is all year long

 3. Wildfires are spreading faster

-And it’s not only acreage that’s in jeopardy – many homes and communities are nestled near the forest and may not have much notice when they need to evacuate.
+As wildfires have demonstrated repeatedly the last several years, it’s not only acreage that’s in jeopardy.
+Many homes and communities are nestled near forests and may not have much notice when they need to evacuate.

 4. Wildfires are getting harder to contain